Harsh3363/medusa-leo/README.md

 ### Description

-Leo provies an integration between Telegram & Medusajs, Customers can check search for products, check for their orders and look up their profile.
+Leo provies an integration between Telegram & Medusajs, Customers can search for products, check for their orders and look up their profile.

 ### Preview